Hing Ka Achar (Mango Hing Pickle) – No Oil, Vegan

 Instructions

-- Wash the mango and wipe them with a kitchen cloth.
+- Wash the mangoes and wipe them with a kitchen cloth.

 - Spread the mango slices on a clean cloth and let them dry for 2-3 hours.

-- Transfer the pickle in clean glass jars and keep in strong sun for 3-4 days.
+- Transfer the pickle to a clean glass jar and keep it in the strong sun for 3-4 days.

-- Bring the jars inside and keep for another 10-12 days.
+- Bring the jar inside and let it sit on the counter for 10-12 days.

 My mother used to make it.Unfortunately never tried to learn.Now she’s gone,so I’m going to try Let’s see ….